Kaiamaterasu/corectrl-sx/README.md

 NOTE:t’s not required, but having CoreCtrl installed is definitely beneficial, especially for users who:

 Want a graphical overview of their CPU/GPU settings

 Need to fine-tune or visualize performance states and power profiles

 Use your scripts and want a fallback GUI for manual adjustments

     https://gitlab.com/corectrl/corectrl

+Arch Linux

+     pacman -S corectrl

+Fedora

+    sudo dnf install corectrl

+Gentoo
+Add the farmboy0 overlay.
+Then run:

+      emerge --ask --verbose kde-misc/corectrl

+openSUSE
+Install the corectrl package from OBS.

+Debian / Ubuntu

+       sudo apt install corectrl
 🧾 Formal Attribution Option

 🧩 CoreCtrl Integration Notice
 This project is inspired by and complements CoreCtrl, an advanced graphical tuning application for AMD GPUs and CPUs on Linux.
  CoreCtrl is developed by Juan Palacios and the open-source community.
 All credit for the CoreCtrl application and its resources goes to the original authors

 ## AMD CPU Optimization Script